adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/page/v2/page/README.md

 ## Features
 * Editable templates
-* Page title, subtitle, description, and thumbnail
+* Page title, subtitle, description and thumbnail
 * Navigation title, or hide from navigation
 * Vanity URL, page alias and redirection
-* Page tagging and define a content language
+* Page tagging and content language definition
 * On/Off time and launches
 * Blueprints and live copy
 * Closed user groups and permissions